Lyon, Hetton colliery railway: Hetton Colliery

 The Hetton colliery railway opened in 1822 with steam traction.
 Although once thought to date from this time, Lyon is now thought to have been built by the colliery in 1851-52.
 Its designer is thought to be an engineer named Young.
 A descendant, David Young, now works on the restoration of steam engines at Beamish.
 Lyon would have been of archaic design by 1852.
 The view has been put forward that it was one of a pair of replicas built by Sir Lindsay Wood (1834–1920) from interest in his father Nicholas Wood's earlier designs.
 The other example was destroyed by a boiler explosion in 1858/1859.

 1882 rebuilding

 It was extensively rebuilt in 1882.
 This included modern features, such as paired Salter spring balance safety valves.

 Late service

 The locomotive continued in service at Hetton colliery until either 1908 or 1912.
 This was already remarkable at the time and a photograph of it was published in the Railway Magazine in 1905.

-It has worked out its last days at the Colliery driving machinery in the pit sawmill.
+It worked out its last days at the colliery driving machinery in the pit sawmill.